About Shopify APIs

 Scopes and permissionsAnchor link to section titled "Scopes and permissions"

 - Some API features are only available to merchants on premium plans

-- Depending on the app type you’re creating, you may need to request certain permissions or access scopes when merchants install your app
+- Depending on the app type that you’re creating, you might need to request certain permissions or access scopes when merchants install your app

 - With a few APIs, you’ll need to request access from Shopify and be approved before you can start making calls